zz22394/presto/presto-docs/src/main/sphinx/sql/prepare.rst

 parameters in place of literals to be filled in at execution time.
 Parameters are represented by question marks.

+Once a statement is prepared using the :ref:`prepare` syntax above, it can be executed using the :ref:`execute` statement and deleted from the session using the :ref:`deallocate-prepare` statement.
+The :ref:`describe-output` and :ref:`describe-input` statements provide details on the types and origins of a prepared statement's input and output parameters.

 Examples
 --------